-The bilateral blur filter for use in Affinity Photo can be found in the blur category of the filter menu in Affinity Photo, it is a powerful blurring destructive filter effect that can be used to modify all kinds of images as well as resources and presets available for use in the application such as frame brushes and frame patterns as well as applied to vector designs and more such as greek ornament fonts / eps shapes
+The bilateral blur filter for use in Affinity Photo can be found in the blur category of the filter menu in Affinity Photo, it is a powerful blurring destructive filter effect that can be used to modify all kinds of images as well as resources and presets available for use in the application such as frame edge brush strokes for Photoshop, PSP, Affinity Photo and edge and frame patterns as well as applied to vector designs and more such as greek ornament fonts / eps shapes divider and edge designs

 Once you have finished click apply.

 You can also do much the same with the bilateral filter but via the live filter layer in the layer menu and you can then apply a non destructive effect as well as use blend modes as well as re-position the effect and how it is applied to the layers as well as the layers below.

 You can also use Affinity Photo type / text with the bilateral blur filter, simply add a large font design into the middle of your image and then add the bilateral blur filter and the type will remain only lightly touched for many settings though that can be changed by adding noise and color to the type and then the type can be changed in a more extreme way.

 If you use the live filter layer for the effect and combine that with the type then the type will appear far more ghostly with the radius and tolerance set to the maximum or with a glow if the blend mode is set to screen.

 The bilateral blur can be added multiple times to type / artistic text and can be used to create all kinds of unusual edge effects (as with the image of some text on the right)